johnkuang022/ITP/Haiku/README.md

 #### However, I could not figure out how to scale the image since it is taking up so much space on the page.

-### After many atttemps I could not get the image to display on the GitHub repository.
+### After many attempts, I could not get the image to display on the GitHub repository.
 It says the file path Haiku/haiku.png is not found in the main branch of ITP, but the .png file is definitely in the Haiku folder.
 ### The image displays normally when I use the preview function in Textmate to check my work.